-After 5 years in the digital marketing world, launching and managing hundreds of marketing campaigns, thousands of hours learning from other marketing experts, you tend to pick up a few game-changing lessons that change how you approach marketing.
+After being in the digital marketing world for several years, launching and managing hundreds of marketing campaigns, thousands of hours learning from other marketing experts, you tend to pick up a few lessons that change how you approach marketing.

 Don’t get me wrong, you should study what your competitors are doing.
-However, when you look into other industries and their marketing strategies and compare that to other businesses in your industry, you will generate much more ideas and improvements you can make to your marketing strategy.
+However, when you look into other industries and their marketing strategies and compare that to other businesses in your industry, you will come up with more ideas and improvements you can make to your marketing strategy.

-One competitive industry that we all know is real estate.
+One competitive industry that we all can learn from is the real estate industry.
 After going to a handful of open houses, I picked up a few marketing lessons along the way.

 Here are six of them.